 - Click through the rest of the wizard and agree with the licenses.
 The eGit plug-ins will now be downloaded and installed.

 - If you are asked to restart Eclipse do so.

 Now we will check out a project from the Git Hub remote server.
 It is assumed that you have a Git Hub account and a project ready to be checked out.
-For this part of the article you will need you user name and password for you Git Hub account and the URL of the repository.
+For this part of the article, you will need your user name and password for you Git Hub account and the URL of the repository.

 - You will need to open the Git Repository Exploring perspective.
 Navigate to Eclipse > Window > Open Perspective > Others and select the Git Repository Exploring perspective.

 - The Git Repository Exploring perspective tab should appear on the toolbar next to the Java EE perspective tab.

 - Click on the Git Repository Exploring perspective tab.
 You should see the three options as follows: